-- Don't forget about the dinner tonight at (insert place, address, & time here) - If you have any questions you may want to ask and not feel any pressure, please feel free to attend dinner & ask them - LEARN YOUR GAMES!
-Knowing your games is invaluable as the possibilities to speed up the troubleshooting phase is endless by knowing how your game is intended to operate at full capacity - Don't overthink when it comes to diagnosing a game, to often we don't keep it simple and miss the simple issues - Any questions or comments? - Remember to practice safety when performing tests on live equipment - When splicing, don't forget the pull test - If you have an amusements manager, speak to them about payouts and reporting to ensure games are working properly from that standpoint as those errors may go unnoticed if someone isn't checking these areas
+- LEARN YOUR GAMES!
+Knowing your games is invaluable as the possibilities to speed up the troubleshooting phase is endless by knowing how your games are intended to operate at full capacity - Don't overthink when it comes to diagnosing a game, to often we don't keep it simple and miss the simple issues - Any questions or comments? - Remember to practice safety when performing tests on live equipment - When splicing, don't forget the pull test - If you have an amusements manager, speak to them about payouts and reporting to ensure games are working properly from that standpoint as those errors may go unnoticed if someone isn't checking them